al70023/blueriver-ai-demo/README.md

 ## Design decisions

-A few of the architectural choices are worth calling out, because they're the difference between a tutorial RAG app and something a regulated business could actually operate.

 **Local embeddings instead of OpenAI's embedding API.** The system uses `sentence-transformers` running locally rather than `text-embedding-3-small`.
 Document content never leaves the host for the embedding step.
 Only the LLM call (which uses an OpenAI-compatible API) sends data out, and even that can be swapped to a local Ollama or vLLM endpoint without changing the application code.
 For businesses where document privacy matters more than embedding quality, this is the right tradeoff.

 **Human approval is in the critical path.** AI does not take action.
 AI proposes actions, attaches citations, and creates `review_items` with `status: open`.
 A human reviews and approves.
 Only then does the backend fire a webhook to n8n.
 This adds latency.
 It also eliminates the failure mode where a confidently-wrong AI output triggers a real-world consequence — the largest barrier to enterprise AI adoption right now.